guziy/pylibrmn/README.md

 * Create the dynamic library pylibrmn.so and add the path to the containing folder to LD_LIBRARY_PATH environment variable.

-    > make
+        make

-    > //put the next line to your .profile, so that it is still there after reboot or logout
+  put the next line to your .profile, so that it is still there after reboot or logout

-    > export LD_LIBRARY_PATH="path to the folder containing pylibrmn.so":$LD_LIBRARY_PATH
+        export LD_LIBRARY_PATH="path to the folder containing pylibrmn.so":$LD_LIBRARY_PATH

 * Clone this repository using git through ssh (or just download .zip archive exported by github):

-    > git clone git@github.com:guziy/pylibrmn.git
+        git clone git@github.com:guziy/pylibrmn.git

 and add the pylibrmn/src from the cloned directory to the PYTHONPATH env. variable (i.e. the folder created by the clone command)